Making a Post-Divorce Modification

 Typically, a divorce decree is only changed when your circumstances change.
 For example, you might need your expected child support payments lowered because you lost your job or now receive less pay.
 Because you’re simply unable to support yourself and make your payments, you may need the amount of child support reconsidered.

-Or, in some cases, the custodial parent’s ability to take care of any children may have changed.
+In some cases, the custodial parent’s ability to take care of their children may have changed.
 For example, a long-term illness may make it impossible for them to care for the children, and now you may be seeking custody of the children in their place.

 The Post-Divorce Modification Process